SergioCoboLopez/ELN_Sergio/docs/january/index.md

 2. The DOC Andres and Lucas used was sucrose: sucrose is a molecule of glucose and a molecule of fructose bound to each other.
 3. Let us assume that sucrose is just two molecules of glucose.
 4. Then, when Lucas/Andres tell me a certain concentration of sucrose, I should treat that concentration as a concentration of pairs of glucose.
+5. eDAR should be have a factor or 6 because I am explicitly assuming that only glucose and respiration are taking place in my system.
+Assignment 1 is done.